michaeleggers/opengl-request-handler/README.md

 TODO:
 - [x] Use native networking API to listen for requests and send a response.
-- [ ] Start SDL window with OpenGL context.
+- [x] Start SDL window with OpenGL context.
+- [x] Move request-handling into its own thread.
 - [ ] Use shader program to do some fun stuff when request comes in.
 - [ ] Load external models (OBJ).